Passionate about fitness and weight-lifting, and sharing what I know.

 This setup may cause projectile vomiting if not taken seriously.
 Remember the 20-minute setup from Workout A?
 Do that!
 Keep in mind, this will JACK your heart rate into next week, hammer your endurance, melt all fat from your body and boost your metabolism.
 There are serious benefits to this combination of burpees and swings.
 A few tips and reminders though.
 Make sure you're doing your swings with perfect form.
 Regardless of the size of the bell you use, treat it with respect and swing it with the same intent and focus as you would a 100-pound kettlebell.
 Burpees must be executed with strict form as well.
 If you start getting sloppy, stop.
 Form first, volume second.
 Got it?
 If you need to, drop down to sets of five and work up to 10.
 How many perfect sets can you do in 20 minutes?
 So, do one round, get your wind back and then do another.
 Record your progress.
 Commit to the whole 20 minutes, though.
 That means if you do one set and it takes four minutes to do another, that's fine.
 Keep working at this until 10 perfect rounds are under your belt and tell me how you feel.

 I'm sure it'll be a nice mix of love AND hate!

 After this nightmare, do your leg raises and that's a wrap!

 How do you plug this in to your world?
-Based on your current level of fitness and experience with Kettebells, my best advice is to do what's best for you.
-But here's a couple ideas to help.
+Based on your current level of fitness and experience with kettebells, my best advice is to do what's best for you.
+But here are a couple of ideas to help.